Pesto Ricotta Pasta Bake: Easy Dutch Oven Lazy Lasagna

 Step 6.
 Let stand, slice and serve.
 Remove from heat and remove lid, let stand about 10 minutes before slicing.
 If you have leftovers, store them refrigerated in an airtight container.

-I like serving a simple chopped romaine or spinach salad when I make pasta recipes at camp.
+I like serving a simple chopped romaine or spinach salad when I make camping pasta recipes.

 The last time I made this recipe I served it with garlic bread.
 After a long day on the trail, if you want to make something easier, just slice a loaf of Italian bread and serve with a drizzle of pesto.